Uniqueness of Equilibria in Atomic Splittable Polymatroid Congestion Games: Bidirectional Flow Polymatroids

-According to Fujishige~\cite[Theorem~3.27]{Fujishige05}, the algorithm transforms $\vec{y}$ into $\vec{x}$ with at most $\lfloor |E|^2/4 \rfloor$ elementary transformations described in Lemma~\ref{strongexchangeproperty}, such that each component $y_e$ with $y_e<x_e$ monotonically increases and each component $y_e$ with $y_e>x_e$ monotonically decreases.
-Therefore $f$ satisfies all supplies an demands as described in the lemma.
+{Note that this algorithm is a slightly changed version of Fujishige~\cite[Theorem~3.27]{Fujishige05}.
+The only difference is that we do not change $y$ to $x$ with exchanges that only can be made on strategy $\vec{y}$ (which is proven in Fujishige~\cite[Theorem~3.27]{Fujishige05}) but with exchanges that can be executed on both $\vec{x}$ and $\vec{y}$.
+As these exchanges always exists, the results by Fujishige~\cite[Theorem~3.27]{Fujishige05} are still valid for our algorithm.
+Hence,} this algorithm transforms $\vec{y}$ into $\vec{x}$ with at most $\lfloor |E|^2/4 \rfloor$ elementary transformations described in Lemma~\ref{strongexchangeproperty}, such that each component $y_e$ with $y_e<x_e$ monotonically increases and each component $y_e$ with $y_e>x_e$ monotonically decreases.
+Therefore $f$ satisfies all supplies and demands as described in the lemma.
 Flow $f$ also satisfies all capacity constraints, as every pair of resources $(e,e')$ is considered at most once, and all exchanges can be done on $\vec{x}$.
 Hence $f_{(e,e')} \leq \hat{c}_{\vec{x}}(e,e')$, thus $f$ is a flow in $D(\vec{x})$ satisfying all supplies and demands. \end{proof}

 The flow $f$ mentioned in Lemma \ref{symmetricdifference} is a flow from the perspective of strategy $\vec{x}$ and therefore we call this a \emph{directed flow}.
 In the following we define a \emph{bidirectional flow}.
 Let $P_\rho$ again be a polymatroid base polytope on set $E$.
 For any $\vec{x},\vec{y} \in P_\rho$ define the capacitated graph $D(\vec{x},\vec{y})$ on vertices $E$.
 An edge $(e,e')$ exist if there is an $\epsilon>0$ such that $\vec{x}+\epsilon(\chi_e'-\chi_e)\in P_\rho$ and $\vec{y}+\epsilon(\chi_e-\chi_e')\in P_\rho$.
 For edges $(e,e')$ we define capacities $\hat{c}_{\vec{x},\vec{y}}(e,e')$ as follows: